shivshankar001/Stripe_API_Usage/README.md

-Here's a more detailed and emoji-enhanced README for your Stripe payment gateway integration project:

----

 # 🛍️ E-commerce Platform Payment Gateway Integration with Stripe

 Welcome to the **E-commerce Platform Payment Gateway Integration** project!
 This repository demonstrates how to integrate **Stripe**'s payment gateway into a fully functional e-commerce platform using **React** for the frontend and **Node.js** for the backend.
 This setup ensures secure, seamless, and user-friendly transactions for online shoppers.